Briefing document

 Key conditions that must be met for CGT relief to be available

-The key conditions that must be met for CGT relief to be available on the transfer of shares are summarised below:
+The key conditions that must be met for CGT relief to be available on the transfer of shares into an employee ownership trust on or after 30 October 2024 are summarised below:

 • The trading requirement: The company must be a trading company or the principal company of a trading group.
 A ‘principal company’ is essentially a holding company that owns at least 75% of shares in its subsidiary companies and meets certain other requirements.